-Heidi's recent career experience as a consultant consists of CFO and controller positions, concurrently, for several publicly traded junior mining and startup mineral exploration companies, as well as other industries.
+Heidi's experience consists of CFO and controller positions for several publicly traded junior mining and startup mineral exploration companies.
 She specializes in financial reporting, taxation optimization, and corporate compliance for the mineral exploration and mining sector.
-She excels in IFRS financial reporting, audit preparations and response, as well as corporate compliance.
+Heidi is a professional accountant (CPA, CGA), and holds a Bachelor's degree in Computer Science from the University of Applied Sciences in Brandenburg, Germany.